Bastardkb/bastardkb.github.io/fw/flashing.md

 # The other hand

-If you have made changes to the RGB, the QMK version, the rotary encoder, or the trackball behaviour, it's a good idea to flash the other side as well.
+If you have made changes to the RGB, the QMK version, the rotary encoder, or the trackball behavior, it's a good idea to flash the other side as well.
 You can read more on the [splitkb article on this topic][splitkb-whentoflash].
 If the keyboard is behaving in a weird manner or if you have any doubt, always flash both hands.

 Unplug the USB connector and connect the other side, and then repeat the procedure - flashing the same firmware file.